Corsair HS80 MAX WIRELESS Headphones Review

 68 ms

 These headphones have a decent performance over Bluetooth.
 Latency on iOS and Android devices is very low, making them a great choice for mobile gaming.
 However, latency is high on PCs, and you'll experience audio/video sync issues when streaming content or playing a game.
 Some apps compensate for latency, though.
-Despite supporting Bluetooth and wireless connectivity via their dongle, you can't connect to your phone and PC simultaneously (for example), and they don't support multi-pairing with Bluetooth devices either.
+Despite supporting Bluetooth and wireless connectivity via their dongle, you can't play back audio from your phone and PC simultaneously (for example), though you can stay connected to two devices with two connection types.
+They don't support multi-pairing with Bluetooth devices either.

 8.8